Dev-Borba/curso_php/anotacoes.md

 # Indicações de Livros

 - Use A Cabeça!
-PHP e MySQLUse A Cabeça!
 PHP e MySQL

 - Desenvolvendo Websites com PHP

-Bom estudo para vocês! 🙂